 - And leads to her being Killed Off for Real...apparently.

 - There's debate about whether Warren or Willow is the true Big Bad of Buffy the Vampire Slayer Season Six, but both of them are examples of this.
 Willow is the hero's best friend who briefly slips into extreme evil at the end of the season due to a Trauma Conga Line exaggerating her personality flaws, while Warren starts off in the previous season as morally neutral but weak, and gradually becomes more and more evil over the course of the sixth.

-- The Conquest route, though he isn't the Big Bad, also has Takumi, your younger brother on the Hoshido side.
+- In Fire Emblem Fates: Conquest, one of the main antagonists is Takumi, your younger brother on the Hoshido side.
 He's easily the most Recurring Boss of the Hoshido siblings, fought as many as five times compared to elder siblings Ryoma and Hinoka, tied with three if you count the battle at the start of the route split.
 Each time, he only gets more and more violently enraged with you and the other Nohrian Scum's general existence and "betrayal," acting more antagonistic overall than anyone else in Hoshido, even returning from his presumed suicide and acting as the Final Boss of the route even after you've defeated King Garon and his cronies.
-Similarly to King Garon, but not quite identically, this was partially the result of the influence of the Greater-Scope Villain, though he was only able to do this so extensively due to Takumi's own anger being unchecked.
+This is partially the result of the influence of the Greater-Scope Villain, though he was only able to do this so extensively due to Takumi's own anger being unchecked.

 - Mega Man Zero 2.
 This game introduces Elpizo, the new Resistance leader (while the old one, Ciel, goes on to work more on her research).
 After Elpizo and Resistance's botched assault on the Neo Arcadian empire, he turns bad and goes on a quest to find the Baby Elves to grant him more power.
 Later you'll meet him as the Final Boss.